 A mindset is part of the belief system that we use that governs our behaviours.
 Mindsets can be beneficial or limiting.
 Often these mindsets are passed on to us via parents or adults that are responsible for us in early childhood.

-An example of a mindset that is limiting is when someone has been told that as a child not to be too boastful.
+An example of a mindset that is limiting is when someone tells you, as a child, not to be too boastful.
 It could be that it was relayed when growing up that ‘people like us’ do not get too ‘big for their boots’.

 When a mindset is carried into adulthood, then it’s worth asking the question whether or not it serves us.
-In the example above, would this mindset mean that, at work, the individual is being quiet when they should speak out more about their achievements?
-It is worth wondering whether, if they do challenge themselves on this mindset and make some changes, they may get more respect from their peers.
-This is turn may help them and progress further in their career.
+In the example above, would this mindset mean that, at work, that you are being quiet when you should speak out more about your achievements?
+It is worth wondering whether, if you do challenge yourself on this mindset and make some changes, you may get more respect from you peers.
+This is turn may help you progress further in your career.

 Other examples of limiting mindsets are: